Friday, March 11, 2011

 5: Are you moving fast but not fast enough?

 The reality of business online is: Faster, Better, Cheaper.
-Don’t wait for perfection when building your service; get in front of customers and start transactions fast.
+Do not wait for perfection when building your service; get in front of your customers and start making transactions fast.

 6: Take the easy money